mxashlynn/Yurivania-2/design/Notes.md

 - Bamboo & Oak
     - Gathered by the harpies
 - Shell & Porcelain
-    - Uncovered by the skeletongirls
+    - Uncovered by the plantgirls
-- Clay[REPLACE WITH SOMETHING ELSE]
+- Glass
-    - Encountered by the plantgirls
+    - Blown by the skeletongirls

 ## Collection Possibilities